0vergrown/Handbook/src/content/docs/datapack/02-powers/edible_item.md

 `consume_sound` | [Identifier](/docs/datapack/data-types/identifier) | `"minecraft:entity.generic.eat"`  | If specified, the sound event with this namespace and ID will be played when the item is eaten.
 `consuming_time_modifier` | [Attribute Modifier](/docs/datapack/data-types/attribute-modifier) | *optional* | If specified, this modifier will be applied on the maximum time the item is being consumed (in ticks).
 `consuming_time_modifiers` | [Array](/docs/datapack/data-types/array) of Attribute Modifier | *optional* | If specified, these modifiers will be applied on the the maximum time the item is being consumed (in ticks).

+## How it behaves

+Right-clicking a matching stack starts the eating animation, exactly as if the item were food.
+When it finishes:

+1. `consume_sound` plays (`minecraft:entity.generic.eat` unless you change it).
+2. `food_component`'s hunger and saturation are applied, and its effects roll.
+3. `item_action` runs on the stack being eaten, then `entity_action` on the eater.
+4. One item is consumed.
+5. If `result_stack` is set, `result_item_action` runs on it and it is given to the player — replacing the stack in hand if that stack is now empty, otherwise going to the inventory (or dropping if the inventory is full).

+`item_condition` is what limits the power to particular items. **Omit it and every item in the game becomes edible** for the holder, which is almost never what you want.

+`always_edible` on the food component controls whether you can eat on a full hunger bar; `snack` halves the eating time (16 ticks instead of 32) before `consuming_time_modifier` is applied.

+> This power takes priority over vanilla food, so it can be used to *replace* an existing food's values.
+It does not affect other players or mobs eating the same item.

 ## Examples
 ```json